Krowsie/starter-academic/content/publication/systematic-review-the-measurement-properties-of-the-suicidal-ideation-questionnaire-and-suicidal-ideation-questionnaire-jr/index.md

 ---
-title: "Systematic Review: The Measurement Properties of the Suicidal Ideation Questionnaire and Suicidal Ideation Questionnaire-Jr."
+title: "Systematic Review: The Measurement Properties of the Suicidal Ideation Questionnaire and Suicidal Ideation Questionnaire-Jr"
 publication_types:
   - "0"
   - "2"